This post may contain affiliate links which won’t change your price but will share some commission.

 - Salt and freshly ground black pepper to taste

-If you are looking for more Greek Recipes here are couple of my absolute favorites:
+If you are looking for more Greek Recipes here are a couple of my absolute favorites:

 - Kolokithopita – Greek Zucchini Pie